felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/receiving-orders.md

 Lightspeed Restaurant (K Series) can receive the complete information about items and options, including name, EPOS ref code, quantity, and price.

-### Missing or Incorrect Ref Codes

 Every item on Lightspeed must have a ref code.
-Orders containing items with incorrect or missing ref codes are rejected by Lightspeed Restaurant (K Series).
+Orders containing items with incorrect or missing ref codes are rejected by the EPOS.
 For this reason, when sending an order to the EPOS, iKentoo Bridge skips all items without a ref code.

 ## Order Statuses